concord-consortium/dst-codap-plugin/playwright/certificate/README-certs.md

 You might think that running the dev server with our npm script `start:secure:no-certs` would work the same.
 However this approach doesn't work properly for some reason.

 It might be possible to avoid the `ignoreHTTPSErrors` setting but it adds complication.
 First the root certificate is required and its location must be supplied to nodeJS via: `export NODE_EXTRA_CA_CERTS="path/rootCA.pem"`.
 This is necessary so Playwright can verify the server has started up.
-Additionally this root certificate needs to be installed in the GitHub runners trust store.
+Additionally this root certificate needs to be installed in the GitHub runner's trust store.
 This way the browsers that Playwright runs will trust the certificate.
-Running `mkcert` should be able to do this.
+Running `mkcert` might be able to do this.